 The 2018 Boston Poetry Slam Team was selected through the Cantab’s traditionally rigorous seven-poem slam series, culminating on the vernal equinox, March 21.
-The team is composed of Neiel Israel, John Pinkham, Meaghan Ford, Allison Truj, and Sara Mae, and contains one Aries, once Cancer, one Aquarius, two Tauruses, and 100% science.
-They are prepared to enjoy you and/or openly accept your mutual incompatibility, and also to represent the Boston Poetry Slam at the Cantab Lounge in Chicago at the 2018 National Poetry Slam.
+The team was composed of Neiel Israel, John Pinkham, Meaghan Ford, Allison Truj, and Sara Mae, and contains one Aries, once Cancer, one Aquarius, two Tauruses, and 100% science.
+Consider them prepared to enjoy you and/or openly accept your mutual incompatibility, and also to represent the Boston Poetry Slam at the Cantab Lounge in Chicago at the 2018 National Poetry Slam in Chicago, Illinois.

 Biographies of the performers: